yuri/ngcourse/handout/13-advanced-form-validation.md

 with the rest of the file remaining the same.

-Finally, let's update our login function in our MainCtrl to transition our state.
+Finally, let's update our login function in our MainCtrl to transition our state by adding $stage.go('tasks'):

 ```
     vm.login = function(username, password) {